Transactions notebook: Bucs re-sign Minter, add Haeg

 --The Colts reportedly re-signed backup offensive lineman Le'Raven Clark, who didn't see any action last season.
 Clark started 12 of 35 games played for the Colts from 2016-18. --The Chicago Bears re-signed safety Deon Bush to a one-year, $1.4 million deal, according to ESPN.
 Bush had 44 tackles in 54 games (eight starts) in four seasons with the Bears.

 --The Houston Texans re-signed offensive tackle Roderick Johnson to a one-year, $1.75 million deal, according to ESPN.
-Johnson started three of 16 games last season. --Field Level Media
+Johnson started three of 16 games last season. --The Kansas City Chiefs agreed to a one-year deal with cornerback Antonio Hamilton, multiple media outlets reported.
+Hamilton, 27, had 17 tackles and four passes defensed in 16 games (two starts) last season for the New York Giants.

+--The Chiefs also landed offensive tackle Mike Remmers on a one-year deal, according to multiple media outlets.
+Remmers, 30, started 14 games for the Giants last season. --Former Green Bay fullback Danny Vitale is joining the New England Patriots, his agent told NFL Network's Tom Pelissero.
+Vitale, 26, appeared in 15 games (two starts) for the Packers last season, catching seven passes for 97 yards and rushing once for 3 yards.

+--The Panthers landed tight end Seth DeValve, according to multiple media reports.
+DeValve, 27, had 12 catches for 140 yards in 12 games (six starts) for the Jacksonville Jaguars last season.
+He played the previous three years with the Cleveland Browns. --Carolina signed free agent Juston Burris to a two-year deal, according to multiple media outlets.
+ESPN's Adam Schefter reported the contract is worth $8 million.
+Burris, 26, made nine starts in 14 games for the Browns last year, registering 32 tackles, two interceptions, one sack and one forced fumble.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)